 - Make sure the cookies have cooled completely before drizzling the glaze.

-- To make these peach cobbler cookies vegan, you would need to substitute your favorite non-dairy butter.
+To make these cookies dairy free, you would need to substitute your favorite non-dairy butter.
 You would also need to thin out the glaze with non-dairy milk.

 - 1 ½ cups (222g) gluten free flour blend